MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 ## Source code viewer

 This feature enables you to display source code corresponding to disassembled CIL code.
-Source code viewer can fetch source code using symbols line data (see *Disassembler options* section above for information about symbols support) or display the decompiled code (currently only supported for abstract methods).
+Source code viewer can fetch source code using symbols line data (see *Disassembler options* section above for information about symbols support) or display the decompiled code (currently only supported for abstract methods or methods implemented in unmanaged code).

 To view the source code for individual instructions, click **Tools** -> **Show source code**.
 Alternatively, you could right-click the instruction of interest in formatted view.
 In the **View source** window you'll see the CIL code of the sequence point on the left and its corresponding source code fragment on the right.
 Use **<** and **>** buttons to navigate between sequence points, or the file hyperlink to open the whole source file in your default editor.

-To view the source code for the whole method, **Tools** -> **Show source code (method)**.
+To view the source code for the whole method, click **Tools** -> **Show source code (method)**.
 The **Source code** window will display the method's source code as well as the information about where it was fetched from.

+If the source code is located on external server (this feature is called [Source Link](https://github.com/dotnet/designs/blob/main/accepted/2020/diagnostics/source-link.md)), the source viewer will prompt you with a dialog box to allow navigating to server.
+If you choose **Yes**, the source code will be opened in your default browser.
+Any subsequent attempts for the same domain will open the browser automatically without propmting again.
+The Source Link is supported for Portable PDB only.

 ## Method execution